yuzhangClaremont/cs151-reinforcement/README.md

 <pre>python autograder.py -q q3</pre>

 Note that running the autograder locally will **not** register your grades with us.
-To submit your P3 code, please visit our class's [Gradescope submission site.](https://gradescope.com/courses/8921/assignments/32053/) There you will submit `multiAgents.py` to the Project 2 assignment.
+To submit your P3 code, please visit our class's [Gradescope submission site.](https://gradescope.com/courses/8921/assignments/32053/) There you will submit `valueIterationAgents.py`, `qlearningAgents.py`, and `analysis.py` to the Project 3 assignment.
 You and your partner may submit as a group.